-The National Interest is owned by the Center for the National Interest, which is a right-leaning think tank created by President Richard Nixon in 1994.
-The magazine is funded through advertising and subscription fees.
+The National Interest is owned by the Center for the National Interest, a right-leaning think tank created by President Richard Nixon in 1994.
+Advertising and subscription fees fund the magazine.

 Analysis / Bias

 In review, The National Interest primarily covers international affairs.
 Headlines typically utilize minimally loaded words such as these: Can Moon Jae-In Bridge the Gap between Donald Trump and Kim Jong-un? and Brexit Will Heighten Division Within the European Union.
 These two articles are properly sourced to credible outlets such as Politico and The Conversation.
-Articles published are generally pro-military in that they believe aggressive actions are unwarranted as is passive actions that lead to vulnerability, but the theme is the USA comes first despite the action taken.
-In general, The National Interest is a factual source that leans right only because they tend to reject liberal ideology when it comes to foreign affairs.
+Articles published are generally pro-military in that they believe aggressive actions are unwarranted, as are passive actions that lead to vulnerability.
+Still, the theme is the USA comes first despite the action taken.
+In general, The National Interest is a factual source that leans right only because they tend to reject liberal ideology regarding foreign affairs.

 Failed Fact Checks